 If you haven’t yet found accommodation, don’t panic.

-There is currently still a good supply of properties in the city, and we anticipate that numerous properties will still be available over the coming months.
+There is currently still a good supply of properties in the city.

 We recommend you keep up to date with Government guidance about moving home.
 Contact our Housing team for advice.